CKC-Technologies/tunl-embedded-payment-form/src/complete-example/README.md

 Let's start with the bare minimum for each component (using PHP as our server language).
 All other frontend code works regardless of your chosen backend framework or language.

+> Quick Start Tip: If you have docker and docker-compose setup on your dev machine, you can either clone this whole repo and run `docker-compose up` and begin experimenting... or if you would like a quick start from scratch we provide an [empty starter release](https://github.com/CKC-Technologies/tunl-embedded-payment-form/releases/tag/empty-docker-starter-2) that is just the docker files and an empty `src` directory for you to mold to your liking.

 ### Step 1 - Download Tunl SDK (Optional)

 The Server Side SDK is optional as it is only a wrapper around the usual curl/fetch boilerplate.
 If you already have your own solution for making POST requests, then refer to the [ALTERNATIVE - SKIP THE SDK](#alternative---skip-the-sdk---generic-curl-example) Example below